gvwilson/sensibleadventures/short-stories/litany.md

 She squeezed his shoulders a little less gently than before.
 "If you're that upset,
 just go and see him.
-I'll finish making posters for the fracking protest, and then when you get home…"
+I'll finish making posters for the fracking protest, and then when you get home..."

 "Mm hm?"